SherG/cool-iron/blog/facebook-ads-roi.md

 First, we need perspective:
 * Ask: What is the average lead conversion rate for my business niche?
-* What rates are my friends and acquaintances in the same field getting?
+* What rates are my peers in the same field getting?

 A colleague of mine in the financial industry makes one sale per 100 leads from his Facebook ads.
 He'd be beyond thrilled to get 1 sale out of 16.